CommerceExperts/searchhub-docs/docs/smartquery/user-stories.rst

 Technical hint
   - It is possible that search managers create redirects to filtered search result pages of that same query, for example "running shoes" are redirected to ``..?q=running+shoes&cat=Sports/Running``.
     The problem is that without a "safety switch," the system might receive a redirect-URL from smartQuery and try to redirect the user all over again, creating an infinite loop.
-    To prevent this, all redirects should generally be flagged as "redirected" and not used again by smartQuery.
-The returned masterQuery can still be used to map to the best query.
+    To prevent this, all redirects should generally be flagged as "redirected" and handled again by smartQuery.
     Example:
-        - Set the Redirect Flag: A search query that is mapped to a redirect, must explicitly flagged.
-For example by appending ``&redirected=true`` to the request URL.
+        - Set the Redirect Flag: When a search query is mapped to a redirect, that URL must explicitly flagged: For example by appending ``&redirected=true`` or ``&sh=0`` to the request URL.
-        - System Behavior: At your smartQuery integration this flag must be used to skip using a potentially returned redirect.
+        - System Behavior: At your smartQuery integration this flag must be used to skip the usage of smartQuery.
-        - Using masterQuery: Even with the flag set, the masterQuery returned by smartQuery should still be used as the query that is sent to your search engine.

 Allow Static IP Address for Redirect URL Monitoring